 If you owe child support arrears and think you may be entitled to Jackson credits, seek advice from a diligent California child support attorney.
 Ethan M. Weisinger is an experienced child support advocate.
 He will work zealously to help you get the credit you deserve.
-Contact us on or webpage www.wcfamilyattorney.com or you may call us at (925)258-2020 to schedule a free and confidential case consultation.
+Contact us on or webpage www.wcfamilyattorney.com or you may call us at (925)258-2020 to schedule a confidential case consultation.

 This Blog/Web Site is made available by the lawyer or law firm publisher for educational purposes only as well as to give you general information and a general understanding of the law, not to provide specific legal advice.
 By using this blog site you understand that there is no attorney-client relationship between you and the Blog/Web Site publisher.
 The Blog/Web Site should not be used as a substitute for competent legal advice from a licensed professional attorney in your state.